Zeke-OS/zeke/doc/coding_standards.md

 + `hw_postinit`
 + `kinit`

-After kinit scheduler will kick in and initialization continues in user space.
+After kinit scheduler will kick in and initialization continues in a special init thread.

+Every initializer function should contain `SUBSYS_INIT("XXXX init");` as a first line of the function and optionally `SUBSYS_DEP(YYYY_init);` lines declaring subsystem initialization dependencies.

 ### Kernel module initializers